Linuxfabrik/monitoring-plugins/README.md

 for f in $(find $SOURCE_PLUGINS -maxdepth 1 -type d); do f=$(basename $f); scp $SOURCE_PLUGINS/$f/$f$PYVER $REMOTE_HOST:$TARGET_DIR/$f; done
 ```

 We try to avoid dependencies on 3rd party OS- or Python-libraries wherever possible.
 If we need to use additional libraries for various reasons (for example [psutil](https://psutil.readthedocs.io/en/latest/)), we stick with official versions.
-Some plugins use the following 3rd-party python libraries, so the easiest way is to install these as well:
+Some plugins use some of the following 3rd-party python libraries, so the easiest way is to install these as well:

-* BeautifulSoup4
+* BeautifulSoup4 (bs4)
-* lxml
-* mysql.connector
 * psutil
+* PyMySQL (pymysql.cursors - on RHEL, use ``yum install python36-mysql``, ``dnf install python3-mysql`` or similar)
+* smbprotocol (smbprotocol.exceptions)
+* vici

 That's it.
 After that your directory on the remote host should look like this: